Arizoux/aws-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

 This my own aws cloud resume challenge attempt.
-In case you are unfamiliar with this challenge, here is a link to the website: [aws-cloud-resume-challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+In case you are unfamiliar with this challenge, here is a link to the website: [aws-cloud-resume-challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/). <br />
 The website I created is available here: [https://2.cloudresumechallengebyfelix.click/](https://2.cloudresumechallengebyfelix.click/).

 In short, this challenge incorporates many different aws services, devOps practices, terraform, as well as some html, css and js.